How does RIC’s variable interest rate work?

 Variable interest rate

 All RIC loans have the same concessional variable interest rate.
-Check the RIC homepage for the current variable interest rate.
 RIC loans are 5 years interest only repayments and then 5 years principal and interest (P&I) for the remainder of the ten-year term.
 You can choose to make repayments monthly, quarterly or half yearly to best suit your cash flow, with payments deducted on the first business day of the chosen cycle.

 How the interest rate is determined